bundabrg/poloniexlendingbot/docs/configuration.rst

             - ``gapbottom`` and ``gaptop`` will be in percents of your balance.
 (A setting of 100 will equal 100%)
             - Example: You have 1BTC.
 If ``gapbottom = 100`` then you will skip 100% of your balance of dust offers, thus skipping 1BTC into the lendbook.
 If ``gaptop = 200`` then you will continue into the lendbook until you reach 200% of your balance, thus 2BTC.
 Then, if ``spreadlend = 5``, you will make 5 equal volume loans over that gap.
         - ``RawBTC`` - ``Gapbottom`` and ``Gaptop`` will be in a raw BTC value, converted to each coin.
+            - Recommended when using one-size-fits-all settings.
             - ``gapbottom`` and ``gaptop`` will be in BTC.
 (A setting of 3 will equal 3 BTC)
             - Example: If ``gapbottom = 1`` and you are currently lending ETH, the bot will check the current exchange rate, say 1BTC = 10ETH.
 Then the bot will skip 10ETH of dust offers at the bottom of the lendbook before lending.
 If ``gaptop = 10``, then using the same exchange rate 10BTC will be 100ETH.
 The bot will then continue 100ETH into the loanbook before stopping.
+Then, if ``spreadlend = 5``, you will make 5 equal volume loans over that gap.
+        - ``Raw`` - ``Gapbottom`` and ``Gaptop`` will be in a raw value of the coin being lent.
+            - Recommended when used with coin-specific settings.
+            - ``gapbottom`` and ``gaptop`` will be in value of the coin.
+(A setting of 3 will equal 3 BTC, 3 ETH, 3 DOGE, or whatever coin is being lent.)
+            - Example: If ``gapbottom = 1`` and you are currently lending ETH, the bot will skip 1ETH of dust offers at the bottom of the lendbook before lending.
+If ``gaptop = 10``, the bot will then continue 10ETH into the loanbook before stopping.
 Then, if ``spreadlend = 5``, you will make 5 equal volume loans over that gap.

 - ``gapbottom`` is the lower setting for your ``gapMode`` values, and will be where you start to lend.